-Kinsley Mountain
+Kinsley Mountain, Nevada

-The Company had a mining lease agreement with a company in which a former director of the Company has a royalty interest in the Kinsley Mountain property.
+The Company had a mining lease agreement with a company in which a former director of the Company ("former related party") has a royalty interest in the Kinsley Mountain property.

 In March 2012, Pilot Gold Inc. ("Pilot") acquired a 51% interest in the Kinsley Mountain property by incurring an aggregate US\$1.18 million in exploration expenditures and by paying all annual property maintenance fees, advance royalty payments and mining lease payments.